-The resources identified in this RPS Procurement Plan are consistent with the resources identified in RMEA's most recent IRP, which was approved by RMEA's governing board and provided to the Commission for certification on November 1, 2022, which was subsequently updated on October 16, 2023.
-As required by the ACR,16 RMEA includes the following table that describes how RMEA's RPS Procurement Plan conforms with the determinations made in the IRP Proceedings (R.16-02-007 and R.20-05-003).
-As required, RMEA will highlight the interrelationships of its RPS and IRP planning processes in a future iteration of this RPS Procurement Plan.
-The following table reflects RMEA's most recent updates, as reflected in this RPS Procurement Plan, regarding RPS alignment with the IRP process.
+The resources identified in this RPS Procurement Plan are consistent with the resources identified in LCE's most recent IRP, which was approved by LCE's governing board and provided to the Commission for certification on November 1, 2022, which was subsequently updated on October 16, 2023.
+As required by the ACR, 16 LCE includes the following table that describes how LCE's RPS Procurement Plan conforms with the determinations made in the IRP Proceedings (R.16-02-007 and R.20-05-003).
+To the extent there are changes related to the IRP that would impact information reflected in this table or elsewhere in this RPS Procurement Plan, the City will further describe such items in a subsequent planning document, as appropriate.